 A photo on European social media showed wheelchairs strategically lined up in several handicapped parking spaces.
 Each unit had a sign conveying a message loosely translated as: “Back in just a minute.”
 Today’s technology provides many opportunities to use humor and other means to educate people about the proper use of handicapped parking spaces.

 Some disabled permit holders keep copies of documents or business cards that outline their conditions to show people who confront them.
 Some even put them on their dashboards to try to avoid getting nasty notes.

-After reviewing many articles about parking violations from such far-flung places the United Kingdom and New Zealand as well as North America, I have come to the conclusion that nasty notes don’t work and are harmful.
+After reviewing many articles about parking violations from such far-flung places as the United Kingdom, New Zealand, and North America, I have concluded that nasty notes don’t work and are harmful.
 They will probably upset and anger innocent people with mobility issues who already face many challenges.
 These notes also frustrate and enrage their caregivers and loved ones.

 The disability community and their advocates need to continue to educate people about how handicapped parking places are used by the people who needed them.
 People who write nasty notes should explore more positive ways to ensure that disabled people can access the parking spaces they need.

 Don’t judge appearances.
 People with invisible disabilities don’t look Disabled, Invisible Disabilities Association

 U.K. Mom of a Child With a Disability Finds 'Hurtful' Note on Car, The Mighty